 And again, the manufacturers decided to include speakers; these, however, don’t sound like garbage.
 They aren’t bad speakers, for a monitor.
 You can still pick up better ones for like $20 at your local store.

 The TN panel does a pretty decent job of colours and having good brightness without looking washed out.
 ViewSonic gave decent contrast specs despite the fact that they are slightly lower than advertised.

 9. BenQ ZOWIE XL2720

 We had another BenQ monitor in this list in the entry-level section.
 This is the slightly better monitor in that it has a larger screen.
 If screen size doesn’t matter at all then go with the cheaper one.
 Or take that money and invest it in Freesync or G-Sync if you want to spend the same amount of money.

 This will give you more value for your money IF you don’t care about screen size.
 But if you want a larger screen then go with this ZOWIE monitor.
 The entire ZOWIE is my favorite looking monitor.
 Unlike the Acer Predator line or ROG Swift line, this one isn’t too flashy nor bathed in red.
 I appreciate monitors that look good but personally find that some of the other monitor product lines overdo it.
 Not BenQ.

 They are down to business.
 Their monitors say that you came here to win and play your games.
 That’s it.
 Simple, but elegant nonetheless.
 While the monitor isn’t as flashy as the others, don’t take this to mean that it is boring.
-Because it most certainly isn’t; it just doesn’t have the same colours and fancy striping.
+Because it most certainly isn’t; it just doesn’t have the same colors and fancy striping.

 This monitor is just as full of features as the other ZOWIE monitor, but with a larger screen: